How do I register?

 - In terms of the SAQA Professional Body requirements: A professional designation indicates registration of the individual with a professional body, and where relevant, the right to practice in the particular field of expertise governed by the professional body.

-- In terms of the mandatory SANS standards, it is a requirement that a plumber must issue a PIRB plumbing certificate of compliance.
+- For all plumbing works completed, plumbers are required to issue a PIRB plumbing certificate of compliance.
 Only PIRB Licensed Plumbers can issue these certificates.

 What is the cost of registration?